 - (a) Includes collateral-dependent residential real estate loans that are charged down to the fair value of the underlying collateral less costs to sell.
 The Bank reports, in accordance with regulatory guidance, residential real estate loans that have been discharged under Chapter 7 bankruptcy and not reaffirmed by the borrower ("Chapter 7 loans") as collateral-dependent nonaccrual loans, regardless of their delinquency status.
-At December 31, 2023, approximately 9% of Chapter 7 residential real estate loans were 30 days or more past due. - (b) Mortgage loans insured by U.S. government agencies excluded from nonaccrual loans were not material at December 31, 2023 and 2022. - (c) Generally, all consumer nonaccrual loans have an allowance.
+At December 31, 2024, approximately 8% of Chapter 7 residential real estate loans were 30 days or more past due. - (b) Mortgage loans insured by U.S. government agencies excluded from nonaccrual loans were not material at December 31, 2024 and 2023. - (c) Generally, all consumer nonaccrual loans have an allowance.
 In accordance with regulatory guidance, certain nonaccrual loans that are considered collateral-dependent have been charged down to the lower of amortized cost or the fair value of their underlying collateral less costs to sell.
-If the value of the underlying collateral improves subsequent to charge down, the related allowance may be negative. - (d) Interest income on nonaccrual loans recognized on a cash basis was \$180 million and \$175 million for the years ended December 31, 2023 and 2022, respectively. - (e) Generally excludes loans under payment deferral programs offered in response to the COVID-19 pandemic. - (f) Represents the aggregate unpaid principal balance of loans divided by the estimated current property value.
+If the value of the underlying collateral improves subsequent to charge down, the related allowance may be negative. - (d) Interest income on nonaccrual loans recognized on a cash basis was \$160 million and \$180 million for the years ended December 31, 2024 and 2023, respectively. - (e) Represents the aggregate unpaid principal balance of loans divided by the estimated current property value.
 Current property values are estimated, at a minimum, quarterly, based on home valuation models using nationally recognized home price index valuation estimates incorporating actual data to the extent available and forecasted data where actual data is not available.
-Current estimated combined LTV for junior lien home equity loans considers all available lien positions, as well as unused lines, related to the property. - (g) Refreshed FICO scores represent each borrower's most recent credit score, which is obtained by the Bank on at least a quarterly basis. - (h) Includes residential real estate loans, primarily held in LLCs, that did not have a refreshed FICO score.
-These loans have been included in a FICO band based on management's estimation of the borrower's credit quality. - (i) Included U.S. government-guaranteed loans as of December 31, 2023 and 2022. - (j) Excludes loans with no FICO and/or LTV data available. - (k) The geographic regions presented in the table are ordered based on the magnitude of the corresponding loan balances at December 31, 2023. - (l) Included \$1.1 billion in equal to or greater than 660 FICO scores within 80% to 100% LTV ratio, and \$87.9 billion and \$1.1 billion in equal to or greater than 660 and less than 660 FICO scores, respectively, within less than 80% LTV ratio associated with First Republic. - (m) Included \$90.7 billion of loans associated with First Republic. - (n) Included \$54.9 billion, \$14.9 billion, \$3.5 billion and \$7.8 billion in California, New York, Florida and Massachusetts, respectively, associated with First Republic.
+Current estimated combined LTV for junior lien home equity loans considers all available lien positions, as well as unused lines, related to the property. - (f) Refreshed FICO scores represent each borrower's most recent credit score, which is obtained by the Bank on at least a quarterly basis. - (g) Includes residential real estate loans, primarily held in LLCs that did not have a refreshed FICO score.
+These loans have been included in a FICO band based on management's estimation of the borrower's credit quality. - (h) Included U.S. government-guaranteed loans as of December 31, 2024 and 2023. - (i) Excludes loans with no FICO and/or LTV data available. - (j) The geographic regions presented in the table are ordered based on the magnitude of the corresponding loan balances at December 31, 2024.